ryanhamamura/tastytrade/README.md

 - Secure authentication with Tastytrade API
 - Real-time market data access
 - Account management and portfolio tracking
-- Order placement and management
+- Order placement and management with dry-run support
 - Position monitoring
-- Transaction history
+- Transaction history with filtering and grouping
+- Buying power calculations and monitoring
+- CLI with interactive mode and rich formatting

 ## Roadmap